AbhinavAnand241201/GoQuest/README.md

 - **Robust Error Handling**: Aggregates task errors and provides detailed, contextual error messages.
 - **Thread-Safe Logging**: Outputs timestamped logs (INFO, DEBUG) with thread-safe operations for concurrent execution.
 - **Extensible Design**: Uses interfaces (`TaskRunner`) for pluggable task types, preparing for future enhancements like HTTP or file tasks.
+- **JSON Output**: Export task results as JSON for machine-readable results.

 ## Project Status
 As of completion of Part 2 (of a 5-part development plan), GoQuest supports: